Tumor-anchored deep feature random forests for out-of-distribution detection in lung cancer segmentation: Experimental setup

 Baseline comparisons included commonly used OOD detection methods, namely, MaxSoftmax~\citep{hendrycks17baseline}, MaxLogit~\citep{hendrycks2022logits}, and energy~\citep{liu2020energy}, performed by computing scan-level scores by mean-aggregating the tumor (positive class) predictions across all voxels (see Appendix~\ref{section:appendix:logit_based}).

 In addition, a RF classifier was created using handcrafted radiomics features ($N=293$) called RF-Radiomics, computed within the segmented tumor regions following the Image Biomarker Standardization Initiative (IBSI) guidelines~\citep{zwanenburg2020image} with open-source software PyCERR~\citep{apte2018extension}.
+Critically, RF-Radiomics uses \textit{identical} outlier exposure as RF-Deep (same ID and OOD training splits), isolating the effect of feature representation: any performance difference between RF-Deep and RF-Radiomics is attributable to deep features versus handcrafted features, not to differential access to OOD supervision.
 Details of individual radiomic features are in Table~\ref{tab:radiomics_features}.
 The high correlation among radiomic features was addressed by employing recursive feature elimination to select a more compact and informative set of radiomic features.
 Of note, recursive feature elimination was not used for training the RF-Deep classifier.

 Finally, the Mahalanobis distance-based OOD detector (MD-Deep)~\citep{lee2018simple} was computed with respect to deep features of the ID data, modeled as a single Gaussian in feature space using Ledoit-Wolf covariance estimation.
-Hence, MD-Deep computes OOD scores as the distance of the each scan with respect to the fitted ID distribution.
-We excluded ODIN~\citep{liang2017enhancing}, as it requires temperature scaling and gradient perturbations on fine-tuning data, which in real clinical settings is often unavailable when applied to new OOD cohorts.
+Hence, MD-Deep computes OOD scores as the distance of each scan with respect to the fitted ID distribution.
+MD-Deep uses identical backbone features as RF-Deep but operates without outlier exposure, isolating the contribution of OE and the RF classifier's learned decision boundaries.
+Comparing RF-Deep to MD-Deep thus reveals the benefit of outlier exposure and non-linear classification over purely unsupervised density estimation on the same feature space.

+We additionally boosted MD-Deep with post-hoc feature-space methods (ReAct~\citep{sun2021react}, ASH~\citep{djurisic2022ash}, and X-Mahalanobis~\citep{wei2025xmahalanobis}), but these methods did not improve over standard MD-Deep on our spatially-pooled encoder (Appendix~\ref{section:appendix:feature_mddeep}).
+We excluded ODIN~\citep{liang2017enhancing} because it relies on temperature scaling and input perturbations calibrated on fine-tuning data, parameters that are often unavailable when deploying models to new out-of-distribution clinical datasets.
+Finally, we also excluded KNN-based approaches~\citep{sun2022out} and ViM~\citep{wang2022vim} as they are similarly unsupervised, relying solely on ID feature density without outlier exposure that our results show is ineffective for near-OOD detection (Table~\ref{tab:ood_smit}).